MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"

-You can use VSTS to build and push your Docker images without needing to set up any infrastructure of your own.
+You can use Azure Pipelines to build and push your Docker images without needing to set up any infrastructure of your own.
 You can build either Windows or Linux container images.
-The [Microsoft-hosted agents](../agents/hosted.md) in VSTS have Docker pre-installed on them.
+The [Microsoft-hosted agents](../agents/hosted.md) in Azure Pipelines have Docker pre-installed on them.
 We frequently update the version of Docker on these agent machines.
 To know which version of Docker is installed, see [Microsoft-hosted agents](../agents/hosted.md).

 # [YAML](#tab/yaml)